addyosmani/backbone-fundamentals/backbone-fundamentals.md

 });
 ```

-## View rendering
+#### View rendering

 Next we're going to take a look at writing specs for view rendering.
 Specifically, we want to test that our TodoView elements are actually rendering as expected.

 In smaller applications, those new to BDD might argue that visual confirmation of view rendering could replace unit testing of views.
-The reality is that when dealing with applications that might grow to multiple-views, it often makes sense to automate this process as much as possible from the get-go.
+The reality is that when dealing with applications that might grow to a large number of views, it makes sense to automate this process as much as possible from the get-go.
 There are also aspects of rendering that require verification beyond what is visually presented on-screen (which we'll see very shortly).

 We're going to begin testing views by writing two specs.
 The first spec will check that the view's ```render()``` method is correctly returning the view instance, which is necessary for chaining.
 Our second spec will check that the HTML produced is exactly what we expect based on the properties of the model instance that's been associated with our TodoView.

 Unlike some of the previous specs we've covered, this section will make greater use of ```beforeEach()``` to both demonstrate how to use nested suites and also ensure a consistent set of conditions for our specs.
-In our first view spec for TodoView, we're simply going to create a sample model (based on Todo) and instantiate a TodoView which associates it with the model.
+In our first example we're simply going to create a sample model (based on Todo) and instantiate a TodoView with it.

 ```javascript
 describe('TodoView', function() {